Skip to Content

 Home > Patients & Visitors > Health Library > Heart Disease: Prevention Myths

 There are lots of things you can do to lower your risk for

 coronary artery disease.
-Good habits, such as eating
+But

 Other Works Consulted

 American Heart Association (2006).
 Diet and lifestyle recommendations revision 2006.
 Circulation, 114(1): 82–96.
 [Erratum in Circulation, 114(1): e27.]

 Berthold HK, et al. (2006).
 Effect of policosanol on lipid levels among patients with hypercholesterolemia or combined hyperlipidemia.
 JAMA, 295(19): 2262–2269.

 Bravata DM, et al. (2003).
 Efficacy and safety of low-carbohydrate diets: A systematic review.
 JAMA, 289(14): 1837–1850.